genn-team/ml_genn/docs/usage/metrics.rst

 Metrics
 =======
-mlGeNN can calculate different types of metric when evaluating datasets.
+mlGeNN can calculate different types of metrics when evaluating datasets.
 By default, the ``SparseCategoricalAccuracy`` metric is calculated for all output neurons but this can be overridden.
 For example, in a regression task you could instead use: